ombori/grid-docs/apps/signage/using-triggers.md

 With that in mind, let's have a look at the trigger options

-## Trigers
+## Triggers

-There are several trigers you can use
+There are several triggers you can use

 | Trigger         | Description                                                   |
 | --------------- | ------------------------------------------------------------- |